-Zambezi white water rafting
+Zambezi River white water rafting

 You don’t need any experience to go white water rafting and you don’t need to be brilliant at swimming but you will need a certain level of fitness to be able to walk the steep path out of the gorge - a 750 foot climb which generally takes about 20 minutes.

-The Zambezi is a high volume, pool drop river.
+The Zambezi River is a high volume, pool drop river.
 The river floods between mid February and the end of June as a result huge volumes of water, more than four times the volume of the Colorado River floods over the Falls at its peak.

-When to go White water rating
+When to go white water rafting

 - “low water” run takes place when the Zambezi River is at its low level between July and mid-February.
 This is the most exciting time to go rafting.
 Day trips run between rapids 1 and 18 (see map below).